sophos-cybersecurity/Sophos-Central-Adaptive-Response-Action/README.md

 This splunk add-on helps you to override a website category from splunk to central using Sophos Central API.

-This application consits of an adaptive response action item that you can configure in your corelation search or you can run it in ad-hoc on any notable that gets triggered in Splunk.
+This add-on supports an adaptive response action in Splunk Enterprise Security item that you can configure in your corelation search or you can run it as an ad-hoc on any notable that gets triggered in Splunk.